MMP for co-rank one foliations on threefolds: Introduction

 \subsection{Statement of main results}

-In \cite{Spicer17} it was shown that given a foliated pair $(\cal F,\Delta)$, with some mild assumption on the singularities, and given a $(K_{\cal F}+\Delta)$-negative extremal ray $R$, there is a morphism $\phi_R\colon X \rightarrow Y$ contracting only those curves $C$ such that $[C] \in R$.
-Flips were shown to exist in some special cases, but not in the generality needed to run the MMP.
+In \cite{Spicer17} it was shown that given a foliated pair $(\cal F,\Delta)$, with some mild assumption on the singularities, and given a $(K_{\cal F}+\Delta)$-negative extremal ray $R$, there is a morphism $\phi_R\colon X \rightarrow Y$, in the category of algebraic spaces, contracting only those curves $C$ such that $[C] \in R$.
+Projectivity of $Y$ and the existence of flips were shown in some special cases, but not in the generality needed to run the MMP.

 Our first main result is to show in greater generality that if $\phi_R$ is a flipping contraction then the flip exists: